Q. What is a Domain Name System (DNS) Service?

 Q. How quickly will changes I make to my DNS settings on Amazon Route 53 propagate?

 Amazon Route 53 is designed to propagate updates you make to your DNS records to its network of authoritative DNS servers within 60 seconds under normal conditions.
-A change is successfully propagated across the AWS China regions when the API call returns an INSYNC status listing.
+A change is successfully propagated across the Amazon Web Services China regions when the API call returns an INSYNC status listing.

 Note that caching DNS resolvers are outside the control of the Amazon Route 53 service and will cache your resource record sets according to their time to live (TTL).
 The INSYNC or PENDING status of a change refers only to the state of Route 53’s authoritative DNS servers.